Skip to main content

 2. Social actualization: Believing people, groups, and society have potential and can evolve or grow positively.

-3. Social contribution: Seeing own daily activities as useful and valued by society and others.
+3. Social contribution: Seeing daily activities as useful and valued by society and others.

 4. Social coherence: Being interested in society and social life and finding them meaningful and somewhat intelligible.

-5. Social integration: Having a sense of belonging to, and comfort and support from, a community.
+5. Social integration: Feeling a sense of belonging to and receiving comfort and support from a community.

 • What were the circumstances?